 Service activity, experience, and exposure to a variety of healthcare settings are highly recommended to PPH students considering a professional health career.
 Requirements for these types of activities vary among programs; students should inquire with their respective program advisor for guidance.
 Visit the PPH office (Roop Hall, Ground Floor 24) to discover announcements about summer internships, volunteer programs, and/or health-related elective coursework and opportunities.
 PPH students on our mailing list receive email announcements of PPH-related events, electives, summer research programs, as well as volunteer, internship, and employment opportunities.
 The "Find a Job or Internship" tab of the CAP website will also be helpful.

 Student organizations provide multiple venues to participate in community service and to interact with health professionals.
 PPH students are encouraged to participate in AMSA (American Medical Student Association), Pre-Dental Society, Pre-Medical Association, Pre-Occupational Therapy Society, Pre-Optometry Club, Pre-Pharmacy Society, Pre-Physical Therapy Society, Pre-Physician Assistant Club, Pre-Vet Society, or The Huber Connection.
 We encourage you to explore the directory of JMU Student Organizations at the Student Activities & Involvment website.

 Pre-professional programs are intended as guidelines only and will fulfill the admissions requirements of many, but not all, professional programs.
 Since different professional schools often have unique requirements, students must inquire with their school(s) of interest for definitive admission policies and requirements.
-Remember to work closely with your PPH program coordinator to aid your planning and preparation for a professional health career.
+Remember to work closely with your PPH program advisor to aid your planning and preparation for a professional health career.